 Now, owning a big walled-in house with a giant yard and two cars in the driveway has long been "The American Dream," but that dream is changing: People are longing to be a part of a community again, rather than feeling isolated from their neighbors.
 And being able to amble around town on foot can be a big part of that sense of community.
 We're not necessarily talking Mayberry here, but wouldn't it be nice if you could walk a few blocks from your home to get a haircut from Floyd, or to shoot the breeze with Sheriff Taylor?
+With so many people employed at big companies like Title Max it can be difficult to even think about walking to work, especially if the company is located in a big office or industrial park.
 To that end, many communities are bucking the trend of sprawling anti-pedestrian development, with individuals and groups working to make their cities more walkable.

 In Portland, Oregon, for example, Ellen Vanderslice has organized "Pedestrian Actions" where up to 50 pedestrians would (legally) block speeding traffic at dangerous elementary school crosswalks.
 According to Vanderslice the actions "raised both motorist and pedestrian awareness of the state law in Oregon which gives pedestrians right-of-way at every intersection."
 The protesters were also successful in getting speed humps installed at many of the "most grossly offensive" intersections.
 In Austin, Texas, members of a group known as WALK Austin keep in contact with City Council members and attend public hearings.
 Katherine Shriver, the group's President says, "we conducted a Walkability Evaluation of the city and produced a 10-minute documentary about it.
 We are also represented on a city task force concerning the funding, prioritization and design of a sidewalk network in Austin, and we supported the creation of a pedestrian coordinator in the city public works department."